 Design and Development

-Grasslands is a collaboration between the University of Melbourne's School of Ecosystem and Forest Sciences and Ecolinc, a Department of Education and Training Specialist Science Centre specialising in environmental science curriculum programs for F–12 students and teachers.
+Grasslands is a collaboration between the University of Melbourne's School of Ecosystem and Forest Sciences and Ecolinc, a Department of Education Specialist Science Centre specialising in environmental science curriculum programs for F–12 students and teachers.
 The app is a greatly expanded version of Ecolinc’s earlier app Biodiversity of the Western Volcanic Plains.
 This Grasslands app is a companion resource to the book Land of Sweeping Plains: Managing and Restoring the native grasslands of south-eastern Australia.

 Grasslands would not have been possible without generous funding provided by the Myer Foundation and the dedication of the many individuals who donated time, expertise and photos.
 The Myer Foundation supported four native grassland conservation and education projects between 2012 and 2015 which have significantly increased grassland knowledge and awareness.